oszuidwest/zwfm-babbel/docs/API_REFERENCE.md

 `DELETE /stories/{id}`

 Performs a soft delete by setting deleted_at timestamp.
-The story will no longer appear in listings unless include_deleted=true is specified.
+The story will no longer appear in listings unless trashed=with is specified.
 Story data and audio files are preserved for potential restoration.